CBI searches Jet Airways offices, Naresh Goyal's residence in bank fraud case - www.lokmattimes.com

 CBI searches Jet Airways offices, Naresh Goyal's residence in bank fraud case

-Mumbai, May 5 The Central Bureau of Investigation (CBI) on Friday carried out searches at the old offices ...
+New Delhi, May 5 The Central Bureau of Investigation (CBI) on Friday carried out searches at the old ...

 "The CBI team is carrying out searches at seven locations in Mumbai on residential and office premises of Jet Airways and the accused named in the case," a CBI source told .